 Our pupils have taken part in events such as the ‘Forest Arts Singing Festival’ and ‘Young Voices’ at the LG Arena.
 Each term, pupils present a celebration of their musical talents to parents/carers and the annual ‘summer show’ is a highlight in the school calendar, showcasing the many talents of Castlefort pupils.

-From September 2019, music at Castlefort will be taught by external providers, ‘Rock-It’ Music.
-They will teach across Years 1 to 6 and pupils will learn to play a wide range of instruments including steel pan drums, ukulele and melodica along with other percussion instruments.
-Pupils in Upper KS2 will have the opportunity to take examinations through the London College of Music.
+From September 2019, music at Castlefort has been taught by external providers, ‘Rock-It’ Music.
+They teach across Years 1 to 6 and pupils learn to play a wide range of instruments including steel pan drums, ukulele, keyboard and melodica along with other percussion instruments.
+Pupils in Upper KS2 have the opportunity to take examinations through the London School of Music.